gbdev/pandocs/content/Memory_Map.md

 # External Memory and Hardware

-The areas from 0000-7FFF and A000-BFFF may be used to connect external hardware.
-The first area is typically used to address ROM (read only, of course), cartridges with [Memory Bank Controllers (MBCs)](Memory_Bank_Controllers "wikilink") are additionally using this area to output data (write only) to the MBC chip.
-The second area is often used to address external RAM, or to address other external hardware (Real Time Clock, etc).
-External memory is often battery buffered, and may hold saved game positions and high score tables (etc.) even when the Game Boy is turned off, or when the cartridge is removed.
+The areas from 0000-7FFF and A000-BFFF address external hardware, i.e. the carridge, which is essentially an expansion board.
+Typically this is a ROM and SRAM or, more often, a [Memory Bank Controller (MBC)](Memory_Bank_Controllers "wikilink").
+The RAM area is accessed as RAM; writes to the ROM area control the MBC.
+Some MBCs allow mapping of other hardware into the RAM area in this way.

+Cartridge RAM is often battery buffered to hold saved game positions, high score tables, and other information when the Game Boy is turned off.
 For specific information read the chapter about Memory Bank Controllers.

 # Echo RAM